-- 0 .
-Disable TLS key logging.
-This is the default setting. - 1 .
-Enable TLS key logging to troubleshoot TLS issues between the agent and AM.
+- 0 (default): Disable TLS key logging. - 1 : Enable TLS key logging to troubleshoot TLS issues between the agent and AM.

 If you enable TLS key logging, you must specify the name of the SSL key log file in the AM_SSL_KEYLOG_FILE environment variable.